MAJOR CRIMES UNIT

 In 2009, a significant increase in violent crimes was seen in the City of Port Huron and the County of St. Clair.
 The increase of violent crimes placed heavy burdens on the resources of local law enforcement agencies, including the Port Huron Police Department and the St. Clair County Sheriff Office.
 In January 2010, the Major Crimes Unit (MCU) was created to combat the violent crimes occurring in our communities.
-In 2013, the team was re-organized and re-named the Neighborhood Enforcement Team (NET) under the direction of the Director of Public Safety Michael Reaves.

 - Home Invasions

 Team members are interviewed and selected for this highly coveted and voluntary position.
 Each member has to be highly motivated and dedicated to the team.
 Members receive specialized training in: surveillance techniques, crime scene and evidence investigation/collection, photography, interrogation skills, gang and narcotic investigations.
 Members receive their training at the local, state, and national levels.
 Major Crimes Unit members work well together and with agencies throughout St. Clair County and the State of Michigan.
 The team has a 100% conviction rate with investigations that are brought before and prosecuted by the St. Clair County Prosecutor’s Office.

 Major Crimes Unit – Supervisor

 Sergeant Jason Barna 810-984-5383